-- Agnes Gund, founder, Art for Justice Fund
+Helena Huang, project director, Art for Justice Fund

-- Catherine Gund, governing board member, Art for Justice Fund
+Agnes Gund, founder, Art for Justice Fund

-- Darren Walker, president, Ford Foundation
+Darren Walker, president, Ford Foundation

-- Emily-Jane Kirwan, executive director, Marian Goodman Gallery
+Emily-Jane Kirwan, executive director, Marian Goodman Gallery

-- Sherrill Roland, interdisciplinary artist
+Sherrill Roland, interdisciplinary artist

-- Syrita Steib, founder and executive director, Operation Restoration
+Syrita Steib, founder and executive director, Operation Restoration

 Wednesday, May 26th